intelligent-username/CNN/chars/README.md

 - a final 90k-neuron softmax for direct word classification

 This end-to-end design will process whole-word images without character segmentation, using multinomial logistic loss to minimize compounding errors from variable fonts and spacings.

-## Dataset

-The Dataset being used here is Synthwave90k, which consists of a bunch of synthetically generated images of words in various fonts, colors, backgrounds, and distortions.
-The dataset is about 12 GB in size.
-It's composed of folders that each usually contain only 1 image.
-Because there's so much data, we can give the model tons of examples to learn from, which should help it generalize better to new images.

-The data is downloaded from HuggingFace, stored in shards of Arrow files in the data/Synth90k directory.
-Upon running `import_s9.py`, you should see them start to show up.
-Note that the download process may take a while.

-Each sample has an image and its corresponding text label.
-The images vary in size, so we'll need to preprocess them (like resizing and normalizing) before feeding them into the CNN for training.
-When training, PyTorch can only work with PIL/NumPy images, so we'll convert the images from their original format to that during preprocessing.
-This shouldn't be too hard with the HuggingFace datasets library.